sa3305/rl/installation.md

-# Installation Instructions
+# Software Installation Instructions

 We recommend installing the following software packages to your local computer on which you would like to implement your programming assignments.
-All these are pre-installed in the cloud platform, but we still recommend installing them on your personal computer to be able to conduct these experiments beyond this course.
+(All these are pre-installed in the cloud platform, but we still recommend installing them on your personal computer to be able to conduct these experiments beyond this course.)

 ## Anaconda
 (Anaconda ncludes Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science.)<br>